MakersF/LoLScraper/README.md

 ##Customizable
 If your needs are different from the usual ones, you can import LoLScraper as a library.
 The [`download_matches` function](https://github.com/MakersF/LoLScraper/blob/master/riot_scraper/match_downloader.py) takes a `store_callback` function in addition to the configuration parameters.
 The callback is called every time a match is downloaded.
 You can pass your own function and do whatever you want with the stored matches: send it over ssh to another server, translate it to Klingon, restructure it to XML, remove the parts you know you wont use, or just ignore it.
-If you need more customization in setting the seed players you can use the `seed_players_by_tier` key in the configuration file.
+If you need more customization in setting the seed players you can use the `seed_players_id` key in the configuration file.
+Additional configurations (like the number of threads to use for downloading, the logging interval, and more) can be found at the top of [`match_downloader`](https://github.com/MakersF/LoLScraper/blob/master/riot_scraper/match_downloader.py) and get be set as environment variables

 To stop the fetching, set the key `exit` to `True` in the configuration dictionary you passed to the method.